getbraincloud/braincloud-docs/release/2018-10-04-release-3-9-0/index.md

 - **Core App Info | Application IDs**
     - Added a new _Bundle Id_ field in Apple platform settings, which if filled in, is used to perform additional receipt validation in the new **AppStore Service.**
 - **Core App Info | Advanced Settings**
-    - A new compatibility flag, _\[x\] Enable legacy Purchase Collection support,_ has been added.
+    - A new compatibility flag, _[x] Enable legacy Purchase Collection support,_ has been added.
 It defaults to _enabled_ for both new and existing apps.
         - Apps with existing purchases should keep this enabled - it will allow the new purchase APIs and old purchase APIs to coexist nicely
         - New apps can feel free to disable this and use the new APIs only.
 - **Cloud Code | API Hooks**